 The snipping tool will then display only the portion of the screen you have selected:

-From here, you can just keep the snipping tool open to show the tech OR you can save the snip as a photo for email purposes.
-To save a photo, simply click on file and then "Save as".
+From here, you can just keep the snipping tool open to show the customer service representative OR you can save the snip as a photo for email purposes.
+To save a photo, simply click on file and then "Save as."
 The save process is the same as any other program you may have used in the past.